LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Methodology

 {\bf Step 2}: {\it Updating $\bm D_{\ell}$}.
 The second step is to update the diagonal matrix $\bm D_{\ell}$ for $\ell = 1,...,q$, given the estimate of $\bm X_{\ell}$ from the $t$th iteration and the estimate of $\widetilde{\bm A}$ from the $t-1$ iteration.
 We update the estimate of the diagonal of $\bm D_{\ell}$, i.e. $\bm d_{\ell} = \text{diag}(\bm D_{\ell})$ via the following,

-where $\hat{\bm Z}_{\ell} \in \mathcal{R}^{p \times R_{\ell}}$ with the $r$th column of $\hat{\bm Z}_{\ell}$ being $\L(\hat{\bm X}_{\ell}^{(r)} \hat{\bm X}_{\ell}^{(r)'})$ $(r=1,\ldots,R_{\ell})$.
+where $\hat{\bm Z}_{\ell} \in \mathcal{R}^{p \times R_{\ell}}$ with the $r$th column of $\hat{\bm Z}_{\ell}$ being $\L(\hat{\bm x}_{\ell}^{(r)} \hat{\bm x}_{\ell}^{(r)'})$ $(r=1,\ldots,R_{\ell})$.
 A similar procedure for solving (\ref{update2}) can be adopted for solving (\ref{update5}).

 {\bf Step 3}: {\it Updating $\widetilde{\bm A}$}.
 This step is to update mixing matrix $\widetilde{\bm A}$ given the estimates of $\bm X_{\ell}$ and $\bm D_{\ell}$ from the $t$th iteration.
-Specifically, where $\hat{\bm S}^{(t)} = [\hat{\bm S}^{(t)}_{1}, \ldots, \hat{\bm S}^{(t)}_{q}]'$ with $\hat{\bm S}_{\ell}=\L(\hat{\bm X}_\ell^{(t)}\hat{\bm D}_\ell^{(t)}\hat{\bm X}_{\ell}^{(t)'})$.
+Specifically, where $\hat{\bm S}^{(t)} = [\hat{\bm s}^{(t)}_{1}, \ldots, \hat{\bm s}^{(t)}_{q}]'$ with $\hat{\bm s}_{\ell}=\L(\hat{\bm X}_\ell^{(t)}\hat{\bm D}_\ell^{(t)}\hat{\bm X}_{\ell}^{(t)'})$.
 The solution from (\ref{eq:est_mix}) is then orthogonalized to obtain the updated mixing matrix.

+The proposed iterative estimation algorithm is summarized in Algorithm \ref{locus_alg}.
 The LOCUS learning in (\ref{eq:locus_preprocess}) is non-convex optimization problem.
-To solve it, we propose the above estimation algorithm based on the block multi-convex structure of the optimization function.
+To solve it, we propose the estimation algorithm based on the block multi-convex structure of the optimization function.
 A function is block multi-convex if it is convex with respect to each of the individual arguments while holding all others fixed.
 The formal definition of block multi-convexity \citep{gorski2007biconvex} is provided below.